-50 Creative Date Ideas You’ve Never Thought Of
+50 Creative Date Ideas That Are Actually Fun

-Sure, a nice meal and some drinks usually make for a great first date, but after a while that routine starts to get a little stale—and some creative date ideas are definitely in order.
+When you first start dating, a nice meal and a few drinks is all it really takes.
+But after a while passes and you get more comfortable, it can be fun to add a little “spark” back into date night.
+Instead of the same-old same-old, creative date ideas are definitely in order.

 From foodie date night ideas that involve eating each course at a different restaurant, to outdoorsy ideas for nature enthusiasts, we’ve come up with a list of 50 creative date ideas that cover all the bases.
 Dive right in, and plan something unexpected for your next date—we’re betting your partner will certainly appreciate the effort.

-1. Plan a picnic
+1. Plan a Picnic

 Whether you’re heading to a park or even just your backyard or fire escape, put down a blanket, get a spread of yummy snacks, a bottle of wine, and you’ve got yourself a lovely, low-cost date.

-2. Go birdwatching
+2. Go Birdwatching

 Sometimes the most romantic activities involve being outdoors together.
 Check if your favorite local park offers birdwatching tours, or just hang out in your backyard with binoculars.

-3. Take a brewery tour
+3. Take a Brewery Tour

 Learn something and get beer in the process?
 This is pretty much a foolproof date.
 To find a tours, start by calling a microbrewery near you and go from there.

-4. Take a workout class
+4. Take a Workout Class

 Take a spin class, a rowing class, or one of the myriad of trendy boutique workout classes that have popped up just about everywhere in recent years.
 Couples that sweat together, stay together.

-5. Troll for photobooths
+5. Troll for Photobooths

 Spend an evening looking for photobooths, and taking fun photos together.
 The souvenirs from the evening are just a bonus.

-6. Take a boxing class together
+6. Take a Boxing Class Together

 Not your typical date, get the endorphins flowing taking a boxing class together.
-If you’re on the hunt for a good boxing class, read how to find a good gym on ExpertBoxing.com.

-7. Visit a museum and see something unexpected
+7. Visit a Museum and See Something Unexpected

 Going to a museum is a great date idea.
 Go see a controversial show, and the conversation will flow easily from there.

-8. Head on a (mini) road trip
+8. Head on a (Mini) Road Trip

 Pick a destination about an hour from where you live—it could be anything from a flea market to a restaurant off the beaten path—and just drive.

-9. Meet for drinks at a local landmark
+9. Meet for Drinks at a Local Landmark

 From the Eiffel Tower, to the Empire State Building, to the Top of the Space Needle—head to a local landmark and admire the view, while creating your own movie worthy moment.

-10. Make homemade pizzas with wild toppings
+10. Make Homemade Pizzas with Wild Toppings

 Instead of just any dinner, make homemade pizzas, and don’t be afraid to go wild with the toppings.